sarahfenton204/sarahfenton204/README.md

 Welcome to my GitHub profile!

 ## 👩‍💻 About Me
-- 🎓 Student studying Computer Information Systems
+- 🎓 Student studying Computer Information Systems at Wayne State College
 - 💻 Interested in technology and customer service

 ## 🛠️ Skills & Technologies